andrew/ultimate-awesome/README.md

 - [awesome-live-reloading](https://github.com/hasura/awesome-live-reloading) - A curated collection of live-reloading / hot-reloading / watch-reloading tools for different languages and frameworks.
 - [awesome-openusd](https://github.com/matiascodesal/awesome-openusd) - A curated list of awesome Universal Scene Description (OpenUSD) resources and projects.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
-- [awesome-bitcoin-payment-processors](https://github.com/alexk111/awesome-bitcoin-payment-processors) - 🌟 A curated list of Bitcoin payment processors enabling merchants, businesses and nonprofits to accept Bitcoin payments.
-- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
 - [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
 - [awesome-nodejs-learning](https://github.com/kryz81/awesome-nodejs-learning) - A list limited to the best Node.js Learning Resources.